Programs offered by the Health Information Management Department

-Davenport University’s Bachelor of Science Health Information Management degree combines all three of the university’s core strengths; health, technology, and business.
+Davenport University’s Health Information Management Department offers degrees that combine all three of the university’s core strengths; health, technology, and business.
 Students build a versatile yet focused skill set incorporating:

-The Health Information Management program prepares individuals to assume an emerging key role in supporting the electronic and technological infrastructure for health services delivery.
-Students in the program participate in the American Health Information Management Association’s Virtual Lab which provides students with learning experience that uses state-of-the-art technology and software.
+The Health Information Management Department degrees prepare individuals to assume an emerging key role in supporting the electronic and technological infrastructure for health services delivery.
+Students participate in the American Health Information Management Association’s Virtual Lab which provides students with learning experience that uses state-of-the-art technology and software.

 Faculty and Staff

 Associate Dean of Health Information Management (HIM): TJ Hunt, MBA, RHIA, CHTS-IM

 HIM Department Chairperson, BS and AAS Program Director: Linda Sorensen, MPA, RHIA, CHPS